VeldEnDuin/VeldEnDuin.github.io/en/worth-knowing/practical.md

 Follow the E40 from Brussel direction Gent, then take direction Oostende.
 In Oostende take right at the Kennedy roundabout direction Knokke-Heist- Blankenberge.<br>
 Continue until the next roundabout and continue in the same direction.
 You are now on the coastal road.
 Follow this road for about 6 km until you reach the sign “Bredene 100 m” at the traffic lights.<br>
 Turn right and immediately go left (Driftweg).
 Then follow the Driftweg (name changes into Kapelstraat) for about 1 km.
-Pass the Europa hotel and take the first street on the right.<br>
+Pass the hotel Ibis Styles and take the first street on the right.<br>
 Turn left and Veld & Duin is at about 200 m on your right hand side.
 Your holiday can start!

 ## Directions by public transport